LinhNguyenLe2109/restaurant/README.md

 ### 09-12-2022:
 - Create the introduction
-- Create template for categories and items
+- Create template prototype for categories and items.
+Still need a lot of upgrades tho :P
+- To use spoonacular api key, use apiKey as ur query and add the key value